Childcare is a huge financial burden for most families, even more so in the long summer holidays.

-* WARNING there can be long waiting lists for clubs.
-It’s best if you can to try and look ahead of the dates you have in mind for your little ones to start and put their name down.
-Speak to other parents and pop along to the clubs you like the look of to have a chat about how to register a place and if there is a waiting list.
-If you need a place straight away there’s the choice of ticking the “immediate vacancies” box on the Childcarelink website which will only produce search results with places available now.
+There can be long waiting lists for clubs.
+It’s best to try and work out the dates you will need so you can put their name down early.
+Pop along to the clubs you are considering to ask about how to register and if there’s a waiting list.
+If you need a place straight away, try ticking the “immediate vacancies” box on the Childcare Link website to refine your search.

-Some after school groups take the children to and from the group.
-If you’re worried you won’t have time to get up there to drop them off you should ask if this is a club feature.
-If not, maybe there are other parents in your area whose children are at the same group with similar concerns, who want to share the cost and responsibility of the pick-up?
+Some groups take the children to and from the group, which can be perfect if you’re pressed for time.
+If not, maybe there are other parents in your area whose children are at the same group.
+Have a chat one day to see if any might want to share the cost and responsibility of the pick-up.

 If you can spare a morning or afternoon a week, maybe the club needs a helper?
 You could help in exchange for a discount in charges.

 Are there trusted friends with children who live near to you?
-You could take it in turns to have your (small) tribe of kids at each other’s houses twice a week, before or after school depending on what suits you all with your own commitments.
-As well as an official breakfast/afterschool club it would easily help keep cost down.
+You could take it in turns to have your small tribe of children at each other’s houses twice a week, before or after school depending on what suits you all with your own commitments.
+As well as an official breakfast/after school club it would easily help keep costs down.

 Cost: Bed and food from £60-90 per week in cash